 - Retiree health care options – age 60-65.
 Guard and Reserve retirees become eligible for TRICARE Prime at age 60.
 This is the same health insurance plan open to active duty military members and retirees.
 However, retirees are only eligible for TRICARE Prime if they live within a certain distance of a military installation or regional health care center.
 If the retiree lives out of the area, they would only be eligible to receive TRICARE Standard.

 - Retiree health care options – age 65+.
 At age 65, Reserve Corps retirees are eligible to receive TRICARE for Life, which is a Medicare Supplemental Insurance Program.
 There are no monthly premiums for this plan.

 Which health care plan is the best?
-This is where it’s a good idea to listen to the Podcast episode.
+This is where it’s a good idea to listen to the podcast episode.
 Doug goes into each of these plans in more detail and explains the associated pros and cons of each plan.
 Additionally, you can contact a TRICARE Ombudsman who can help you decide which plan is best for your situation.
 There should be one at each Military Treatment Facility, or you can contact TRICARE, and they will have someone explain things to you and help you choose.
-Finally, we have a full-length article discussing Retired Guard and Reserve health care options.
+Finally, we have full-length articles discussing health care options after leaving the military and Retired Guard and Reserve health care options.

 Dental insurance options: Until age 60, retired Guard and Reserve members must provide their own dental coverage.
 They can do this through their civilian employer, by purchasing a private insurance plan, or by self-insuring for dental care.
 Members become eligible for military retiree dental coverage at age 60.